TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CodingBestPractices/Localization.rst

 cannot be changed (unless it needs grammar or spelling fixes).
 Nor can it be removed.
 If the label of a localized string has to be changed, a new one should be introduced instead.

-Using localized strings
-"""""""""""""""""""""""

-Localized strings are displayed using the available API: Mostly :code:`$GLOBALS['LANG']::getLL()` when the corresponding locallang file is loaded, :code:`$GLOBALS['LANG']::sL()` otherwise.
-In both these methods, the second call parameter should be left out, unless there's a compelling reason to set it to :code:`TRUE` (which triggers the use of :code:`htmlspecialchars()`).